-- (1) The charity may amend any provision contained in Part 1 of this constitution provided that: - (a) the prior written consent of The Trust has been obtained; - (b)(a) no amendment may be made that would have the effect of making the charity cease to be a charity at law; - (c)(b) no amendment may be made to alter the object if the change would undermine or work against the previous objects of the charity; - (d)(c) no amendment may be made to clause 3 (Object), 4 (Application of income and property), clause 5 (Benefits and payments to charity trustees and connected persons), clause 6 (Dissolution) or this clause without the prior consent in writing of the Commission and The Trust; - (e) any resolution to amend a provision of Part 1 of this constitution is passed by not less than two thirds of the members present and voting at a general meeting; - (2) Any provision contained in Part 2 of this constitution may be amended, provided that - (a) the prior written consent of The Trust has been obtained, - (b)(a) any such amendment is made by resolution passed by a simple majority of the members present and voting at a general meeting - (c)(b) A copy of any resolution amending this constitution shall be sent to the Commission and to The Trust Trust within twenty-one days of it being passed.
+- The charity may amend any provision contained in Part 1 of this constitution provided that: (a) the prior written consent of The Trust has been obtained; - (b)(a) no amendment may be made that would have the effect of making the charity cease to be a charity at law; - (c)(b) no amendment may be made to alter the object if the change would undermine or work against the previous objects of the charity; - (d)(c) no amendment may be made to clause 3 (Object), 4 (Application of income and property), clause 5 (Benefits and payments to charity trustees and connected persons), clause 6 (Dissolution) or this clause without the prior consent in writing of the Commission and The Trust; ; - (e) any resolution to amend a provision of Part 1 of this constitution is passed by not less than two thirds of the members present and voting at a general meeting; - (d) any resolution to amend a provision of Part 1 of this constitution is passed by not less than two thirds of the members present and voting at a general meeting; - (2) Any provision contained in Part 2 of this constitution may be amended, provided that any such amendment is made by resolution passed by a simple majority of the members present and voting at a general meeting. - (a) the prior written consent of The Trust has been obtained, - (b) any such amendment is made by resolution passed by a simple majority of the members present and voting at a general meeting - (c)(3) A copy of any resolution amending this constitution shall be sent to the Commission and to The Trust within twenty-one days of it being passed.